karlambuckner/doctor-api/README.md

 ## Specifications

-* _A user should be able to enter a medical issue to receive a list of doctors in the Portland area that fit the search query_
+* _A user should be able to enter a medical issue to receive a list of doctors in the Portland area that fit the search query._

 * _A user should be able to to enter a name to receive a list of doctors in the Portland area that fit the search query._